prestoncabe/widget_orders/README.md

 - run 'rake db:schema:load'

-- run rspec suite: 'rspec'
+- run rspec suite: 'rspec' (uses selenium-webdriver, which requires a Firefox version 4 or later)

 - play with the app: 'rails server'